DAY 1

 B, L, D included

-Departing by boat, we disembark at Almirante and continue by road through banana and pineapple plantations and up into the highlands of western Panama, crossing the Talamanca Continental Divide en route.
-The journey is punctuated by photo stops and lunch in a rustic restaurant, and our destination is an historic Finca set on a private coffee estate.
+Departing by boat, we disembark at Almirante and continue by road through banana and pineapple plantations up into the highlands of western Panama, crossing the Talamanca Continental Divide en route.
+The journey is punctuated by photo stops and lunch in a rustic restaurant.
+Our destination is an historic Finca set on a private coffee estate.
 Once settled into our very comfortable rooms, we have a guided walk of the estate seeing an amazing variety of hummingbirds and mountain views.

 DAY 11